Andy-Dawson/SPWakeUp/README.md

 ---

 **Note:** The original code is not mine, I'm providing this for those people still wanting to use SPWakeUp.
+If you own the original code and object to me hosting it here, please let me know.

 This project was originally hosted at Codeplex.
 The archive is hosted at https://archive.codeplex.com/?p=spwakeup, the original source code for each release is also avaialble within the archive file that can be downloaded from that location.